Food Resilience through Agroecology

 Context

-Their current working area is called Koshi Province, the far east side of Nepal.
-It includes a diversity of geographical and climatic zones from the plains of the Indian subcontinent at 200 meters elevation, to the highest point on earth, Mount Everest at 8,800 meters.
-They are working in 7 out of 14 districts in the province including some of the most remote communities in Nepal.
+Koshi Province is on the easternmost side of Nepal.
+It includes a diversity of geographical and climatic zones from the plains of the Indian subcontinent at 200 metres elevation, to the highest point on earth, Mount Everest at 8,800 metres.
+The project is being implemented in 7 out of 14 districts in the province, which includes some of the most remote communities in Nepal.

 Main beneficiaries